francoiswnel/Polylogue/README.md

 * Six voice polyphony on the Organelle M, and four voice polyphony on the Organelle 1, with two oscillators per voice.
 * Each voice is fully articulated, featuring its own envelope generator, low-frequency oscillator, filter, and amplifier.
 * Five wave shapes per oscillator: Saw, triangle, square, cosine, and noise.
-* Pulse width modulation through an adjustable duty cycle for the square wave oscillators.
+* Wave shaping for all four major wave shapes: Saw and triangle waves transform to shapes similar to the Korg Monologue's fully transformed wave shapes, pulse width modulation for the square wave, and frequency modulation for the cosine wave.
+The saw wave transformation implements Formula 26 from Section 3.5 of [Phaseshaping Oscillator Algorithms For Musical Sound Synthesis](https://aaltodoc.aalto.fi/bitstream/handle/123456789/7747/publication1.pdf) by Jari Kleimola, Victor Lazzarini, Joseph Timoney, and Vesa Välimäki.
 * A resonant filter which self-oscillates.
 * ADSR-style envelope generator which can simultaneously target the amplifier, both oscillator pitches, and the filter cutoff.
 * Per-voice low-frequency oscillator with saw, triangle, square, and cosine wave shapes, which can simultaneously modulate both oscillator pitches and the filter cutoff.